 Many credit cards give you points or miles for each dollar you spend.
 If you have a hefty tax bill, getting rewarded for the money you spend on it would be nice.

 The Citi Double Cash® Card is one example of a card with generous cash back.
-You could 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24.
+You could 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, a special travel offer, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25.
 That means if you owe $10,000 to the IRS and put it on your Citi card, you could earn $200 cash back.
 If you pay a 1.87% processing fee to pay your $10,000 tax bill, the fee would equal $187.
 So you’d still come out with an extra $13.

 To meet minimum spending requirements for a new cardmember bonus

-Many credit card issuers provide a generous welcome bonus if you open a new card and meet a spending threshold in a specific time period.
-For example, with the Capital One Venture Rewards Credit Card you can earn a one-time bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening.
-Depending on how you redeem those bonus miles, that’s worth at least $750 toward travel.
+Many credit card issuers provide a generous welcome offer if you open a new card and meet a spending threshold in a specific time period.
+For example, with the Capital One Venture Rewards Credit Card you can earn 75,000 bonus miles once you spend $4,000 on purchases within 3 months from account opening.
+Depending on how you redeem those bonus miles, that’s worth up to $750 toward travel.

 If you don’t usually charge much, earning this spending bonus with a new credit card might not be possible.
 But if you pay $3,000 of your tax bill on your card, you could fulfill the requirement.
 If you pay a 1.87% fee to charge this $3,000, you’d pay $56.10.
 You’d still be $693.90 better off thanks to the $750 toward travel you’d earn.